NicodemusGurion/nicodemusgurion.github.io/_includes/QH/A-E.md

 > so that Allah **may know** those who believe
 > was by permission of Allah; **that He might know** the true believers

+## Allah is afraid of insults {#insults}

+Surah 6:108

+> Do not insult what they invoke besides Allah or they will insult Allah spitefully out of ignorance.

+Allah doesn't like it when people insult him, because [Allah is a narcissist](#narcissist).
+But this verse also gives non-Muslims the right to insult Allah if Muslims are being disrespectful and insulting them.

-## Allah is limited to one location
+## Allah is limited to one location {#not-omnipresent}

 Surah 20:5